COVID-19: When Can I Be Around Others

 I Was A “Close Contact”Of Someone WITH COVID-19

-- You should quarantine for 14 DAYS after last exposure. this is based on the time it takes to develop illness.
+- You should quarantine for up to 14 DAYS after last exposure.
+This is based on the time it takes to develop illness.
+On Dec.
+2, 2020, the CDC updated its COVID-19 quarantine guidance, providing options to shorten quarantine in certain circumstances.

-- Close contact means within 6 feet of the individual for at least 15 minutes.
+- Close contact means within six feet of the individual for at least 15 minutes.

 - Contact your county health department if you begin to experience symptoms.